-While I’m not qualified myself to make a diagnosis of a mental health condition, my own battle with anxiety, my years of working in the field of behaviour and my educational background, were all telling he was anxious.
+While I’m not qualified myself to make a diagnosis of a mental-health condition, my own battle with anxiety, my years of working in the field of behaviour and my educational background, were all telling me he was anxious.
 I made it clear that this too should be considered.

 NEED HELP?
 DON’T KNOW WHERE TO TURN?
 CHECK OUT OUR MENTAL HEALTH RESOURCES PAGE

-When grade six rolled around, and we decided that we would transfer him to English classes, his years of struggle quickly became apparent.
+When grade six rolled around, and we decided that we would transfer him to English classes, my son’s years of struggle quickly became apparent.
 By the end of the first semester, he was turning a corner.
-His focus was much better, started to get more organized, and he was not quite squirmy.
+His focus was much better, he was starting to get more organized, and he was not quite squirmy.

 Much to our relief, he started to excel.
-In fact, he did so well in English, he won the most improved student award in his finally year of junior high; his teacher noting that he was the most improved student in the English program.
-Now, in grade eleven, he is completely dedicated to his education; sitting in front of the class, he doesn’t concern himself with others, he sits and places all his attention on his work assignments.
+In fact, he did so well in English, he won the “most- improved” student award in his final year of junior-high, his teacher noting that he was the most improved student in the English program.
+Now, in grade eleven, he is completely dedicated to his education; sitting in front of the class, he doesn’t concern himself with others, but places all his attention on his work assignments.

 So, was it anxiety or ADHD?
-As it turns out, it was mostly environmental casing angst Today, he shows little signs of either.
+As it turns out, it was mostly environmental causing angst.
+Today, he shows little signs of either.
 He has healthy levels of anxiety and describes himself as happy, well-adjusted and goal driven.
-I shutter to think what his outcome would have been if we choose differently for him.
+I shudder to think what his outcome would have been if we had chosen differently for him.

 20 authors from the military and emergency services tell their story of PTSD.
 Order your copy of Lemonade Stand Vol. III today.

 The takeaway for me?
-Never run with a suggestion and always go in armed with real knowledge; educate yourself on disorders and most importantly, ask yourself, is what I’m seeing from my child “really what’s going on?”
-It could be a gamer changer.
+Never run with a suggestion, and always go in armed with real knowledge.
+Educate yourself on disorders and most importantly, ask yourself: is what I’m seeing from my child “really what’s going on?”
+It could be a game-changer.

 The Road To Mental Wellness – The Book